Last updated 10th June, 2025

 Roof lanterns were once highly fashionable in the Victorian and Georgian era, but today they are making a comeback and have become an affordable and efficient way to add some extra natural light to your home.

-The typical cost for installing a roof lantern in the UK today is around £2500 and this is a pretty big job that will take around 3 days to complete.
-Architects are now pushing roof lanterns as they realise that they are straightforward to install and pose few problems in terms of building regulations and planning permission.
+Architects are now pushing roof lanterns as they are relatively straightforward to install and pose few problems in terms of building regulations and planning permission.

 A good-quality medium-sized timber-framed roof lantern of around 3m x 3m will typically cost around £4000 fully installed.
-Whereas a smaller (around 750mm x 750mm) uPVC framed lantern can be installed for around half that price.
-Expect to pay £700 for a ventilator and anything from £1000 to £4000 for bespoke blinds.
+Whereas a smaller (around 750mm x 750mm) uPVC framed lantern can be installed for around £1,700.
+For any additional costs, expect to pay £700 for a ventilator and anything from £1000 to £4000 for bespoke blinds, although please note these are not included in any installation costs quoted elsewhere within this guide.

 Due to the scale and time involved for the project, the cost of a tradesperson's time and labour can be quite high, particularly for more specialist/complex jobs or for larger scale installation.

-Below are some estimated costs of installation for roof lanterns.
+Below are some estimated costs of installation for roof lanterns, without including the additional costs of blinds or the fitting of a ventilator.

 Job Description | Avg.
 Cost | Duration |